brittanywelsh/st-character-manager/README.md

 This project is a collection of tools for use by DMs and players in Startraveller campaigns.

+## Dependencies Heirarchy and Design Paradigm

+We use an MVC model, implemented as such:

+* **Models** are JavaScript objects that encapsulate data associated with the model in question.
+* **Views** are JavaScript methods that generate HTML for viewing.
+* **Controllers** are JavaScript objects that mediate the interplay between models and their corresponding views.
+The controllers are to be treated as the most "public" interface into each model; i.e. when updating a Character, always update it through the appropriate CharacterController method.

 ## Code Ref/Notes

 We use the following conventions in our JavaScript: